c-morris/BGPExtrapolator/docs/extrapolator_design.md

 created before the RIB has stabilized after a route refresh since the recently refreshed routes will have a newer timestamp.

-**Gao Rexford Propagation and** **tiebreaking**
+**Gao Rexford Propagation and Tiebreaking**

 The Extrapolator propagates up, laterally, and then down the AS Graph based on the following path selection criteria.
 The attribute at the top of the table has the highest priority, ties are broken by comparing attributes, starting at the top of this list.
-We know that paths in the internet are generally stable, so we give older announcements higher priority than newer ones.
+Paths in the internet are generally stable, so we give older announcements higher priority than newer ones.

 1. AS Relationship